Pr0xximity999/Quartz/content/index.md

   - language/english
 ---
 >[!warning] file name changes occurred
->Some file numbers were wrong and had to be changed, thus some old links did not work anymore
+>Some file numbers were wrong and had to be changed, thus some old links did not work anymore.

 >[!important] Period 3 planning
 >Planning of the current semester can be found [[20.5 - Planning periode 3|here]]